maintenance

 Step 2: Wash with Warm Water

-The hopper and lid can get wet:
+The hopper and lid are the only parts that can get wet:

-3. Rinse thoroughly
+3. Rinse really thoroughly

 Step 3: Check for Residue

-1. Look for oily buildup
+1. Look for any oily film left behind

-2. Clean stubborn spots
+2. Scrub stubborn spots

-3. Ensure crystal clear
+3. Should look crystal clear when done

 Cleaning Frequency Recommendations